seokjoon27/tp/docs/UserGuide.md

-Assigns a cost to a contact when adding them as contact
+Assigns a cost to a contact when adding them as contact.
+This allows tutors to keep track of the tuition costs of each student.

 * Assigns a specific cost of lesson to the student